americanexpress/one-app/docs/recipes/Running-One-App-Locally.md

 After it has finished cloning, go ahead and `cd` into `one-app` and run `npm install`

-If you are already on your way to building your application using One App or have an already built application with One App then you can either serve your local modules to One App or have One App point to a remote module map it can use to fetch modules:

-To serve modules to One App:
+In order to work with your modules locally, you will need to serve your modules to One App (make sure you run `npm run build` or `npm run watch:build` in your module beforehand):

 ```bash
 npm run serve-module <path/to/your/module> <path/to/another/module>